|

 - ETW mapping

-The Eintrittswalze (ETW) can be mapped in a linear fashion: ABCDEFGH... etc, but also
+The Eintrittswalze (ETW) can be mapped in the order of the alphabet:

-in the order of the keys on the keyboard: QWERTZUIO...
+in the order of the keyboard: QWERTZUIO...

-are organised in a random fashion: KZROUQHY...
+are organised in a random order: KZROUQHY...

 - Numbers or letters

-on their wheels.
 This is definitely the case for all commercial Enigma

 machines produced prior to WWII.
 When the German Army adopted the machine

-for military use, they added a Steckerbrett (see above) and changed the
+for military use, they added a Steckerbrett

 - Number of different of wheels

-Some models have 3 rotatable wheels, but the M4 has 4 wheels.
+Most models have 3 rotatable wheels, but the M4 has 4 wheels.

 Also some models have a range of wheels (e.g. 8) to choose from.